bvtrinh/bvtrinh/README.md

 Besides coding I'm:

 - 🛹 learning how to longboard
-- 📕 reading `How to Talk to Anyone` by Leil Lowndes
+- 📕 reading `The Subtle Art of Not Giving a F*ck` by Mark Manson
 - 🍳 slowly learning how to cook
 - 🏋️ working out from home
-- 🎮 trying to find time to play D3
+- 🎮 trying to find time to play video games

 ## Tech + Tools I use